pusher/websockets-from-scratch-tutorial/README.md

  end
 ```

 Upon initializaton, a `TCPServer` object, will be created with our host and port options - though it will not run until we '`accept`' it.
+Remember to require the built-in *socket* library that lets you create TCP connections.

 On calling `#connect`, our `WebSocketServer` will constantly be listening for incoming websocket requests on a separate thread.
 It will be responsible for validating incoming HTTP requests, and sending back a handshake.
 If a handshake can and has been made - that is, if `send_handshake` returns `true` - it will yield a `WebsocketConnection` to the block supplied, as shown in the example above.
 If `send_handshake` returns `false`, the server will not create the `WebsocketConnection` instance and will just carry on listening for new requests.